infi-pc/skypicker-components/readme.md

 	npm install

-serve all contexts, but for watchify it needs to pick one bundle to watch
+it serves all contexts, but for watchify it needs to pick one bundle to watch

-	gulp serve -b <bundle> #available contexts are in contexts folder
+	gulp serve --bundle <bundle> #available contexts are in contexts folder

-	gulp build -b <bundle>

-## DatePickerModal

-Show running example

-	gulp serve -b datepicker
+	gulp serve --bundle datepicker

-Builded bundle will be in `builds/DatePickerModal/scripts/bundle.js`

-## css editing:

-	gulp stylus
+	gulp serve --bundle searchform

+## Export to another project

+	gulp export --project skypicker --path C:\www\skypicker